 Many of the veterans who served in the military from the 1930s through the 1980s developed mesothelioma and other asbestos-related illnesses.
 The greatest branch of the military to suffer was the Navy.

 While the United States Navy cannot be sued for their part in exposing veterans to asbestos, the manufacturers that sold them the products can be held responsible.
-Thankfully, the VA provides health benefits to Navy veterans that have developed mesothelioma as a result of their time in the service.
-But that coverage is small in comparison to the compensation that could be obtained through a mesothelioma claim against manufacturers.
+Thankfully, the VA provides health benefits to Navy veterans who have developed mesothelioma as a result of their time in the service.
+However, that coverage is small in comparison to the compensation that could be obtained through a mesothelioma claim against manufacturers.

 Hundreds of products containing asbestos were used in Navy vessels and buildings.
 If these products were disturbed in any way during installation, repairs, or removal, they released tiny asbestos fibers.
 These fibers could easily lodge themselves within the lungs of Navy sailors or shipbuilders, later causing asbestos-related diseases like mesothelioma.
 However, Navy veterans wouldn’t necessarily know right away that they had been affected.
 Mesothelioma can be dormant for 10-50 years, meaning veterans may not show symptoms until decades after their exposure.